rotor-lang/rotor/README.md

     rotor --version
     ```

-If you see a version output, congrats — Rotor is installed!
+If you see a version output, congratulations — Rotor is installed!

 ### Want to Contribute?

 Rotor is in active development!
 If you have ideas, bug fixes, or want to help, [open an issue](https://github.com/rotor-lang/rotor/issues) or make a pull request.

-Join our Discord community to chat, get help, and hype Rotor up: [Join here!](https://discord.gg/2aV99HRqB2)
+Join our Discord community to chat, get help, and help develop Rotor: [Join here!](https://discord.gg/2aV99HRqB2)

 #### Contribution news (8/06/2025):